fusioncharts/dev_centre_docs/getting-started/java/your-first-map-using-java.md

             countries.add(new CountryData("AF", 2.58, 1));
             countries.add(new CountryData("AU", 1.30, 1));

-            // json data to use as chart data source StringBuilder jsonData = new StringBuilder();
+            // json data to use as map data source StringBuilder jsonData = new StringBuilder();
-            //build chart config object
+            //build map config object
             jsonData.append("{'chart':{");
             for(Map.Entry cnf :chartConfig.entrySet())
             {